dannystudio/home.tab.bookmark.docker/README.md

 * Navigate to Home Tab Bookmark application, `http://localhost:3000`.
 * Select Home Tab Bookmark from Extensions and click Use Current Tab.
 * Or, you can input the url of the Home Tab Bookmark application manually and then click Save.

+##### Firefox
+* Go to Extensions and click Gear Icon
+* Select Debug Add-ons
+* Select Load Temporary Add-on…
+* Navigate to the repository you have cloned and select `manifest.json` from the `browser_extension` folder, the extension should be ready for use.
+* Navigate to Home Tab Bookmark application, `http://localhost:3000`.
+* Select Home Tab Bookmark from Extensions and click Use Current Tab.
+* Or, you can input the url of the Home Tab Bookmark application manually and then click Save.

 ## ENV Variables